-On average, for every 1,000 DNA bases you have, 999 or so of them are exactly the same between you and your neighbor — and for that matter, between you and your neighbors on the other side of the planet.
+On average, for every 1,000 DNA bases about 999 of them are exactly the same between you and any other person on the planet.
 Over your entire 6 billion DNA base pair genome, however, that one difference in a thousand adds up to several millions of differences.

 In studies published by Science and Nature this week, scientists have taken their most detailed look yet at these genetic differences.
 In this blog post, we’ll take a brisk stroll through their findings.

 Both studies are based on around 600,000 SNPs genotyped in individuals (i.e., people) from the Human Genome Diversity Panel(HGDP-CEPH).
 HGDP-CEPH is a remarkable scientific resource.
 It consists of immortalized cell lines from 1064 individuals in 51 populations scattered around the globe.